tidwall/evio/README.md

 # `✨ shiny ✨`

-Shiny is an alternative networking framework for Go that uses I/O multiplexing.
+Shiny is an alternative server framework for Go that uses I/O multiplexing.
 It makes direct [epoll](https://en.wikipedia.org/wiki/Epoll) and [kqueue](https://en.wikipedia.org/wiki/Kqueue) syscalls rather than the standard Go [net](https://golang.org/pkg/net/) package.

-This is similar to the way that [libuv](https://github.com/libuv/libuv), [libevent](https://github.com/libevent/libevent), [haproxy](http://www.haproxy.org/), [nginx](http://nginx.org/), [redis](http://redis.io/), and other high performance network servers work.
+This is similar to the way that [libuv](https://github.com/libuv/libuv), [libevent](https://github.com/libevent/libevent), [haproxy](http://www.haproxy.org/), [nginx](http://nginx.org/), [redis](http://redis.io/), and other high performance servers work.

-The reason for this project is that I want to upgrade the networking for [Tile38](http://github.com/tidwall/tile38) so that it will perform on par with Redis, but without having to interop with Cgo.
+The goal of this project is to create a simple server framework for Go that performs on par with Redis and Haproxy for packet handling, but without having to interop with Cgo.
+My hope is to use this as a foundation for [Tile38](http://github.com/tidwall/tile38) and other projects.
 Early benchmarks are exceeding my expectations.

-**This project is a (sweet) work in progress.
+**This project is a work in progress.
 The API will likely change between now and Tile38 v2.0 release.**

 ## Features